 - Ensuring that staff responsible for any locally managed IT services liaise with Just IT Information Technology staff to put in place equivalent IT security controls.

-5.6 The Head of Information Technology is responsible for ensuring that centrally managed IT systems and services take account of relevant data protection risks and are integrated into the information security management system and for promoting good practice in IT security among relevant staff.
+5.6 IT Manager is responsible for ensuring that centrally managed IT systems and services take account of relevant data protection risks and are integrated into the information security management system and for promoting good practice in IT security among relevant staff.

-5.7 The Head of Human Resources is responsible for reviewing relevant human resources policies and procedures, in order to support managers and staff in understanding and discharging their responsibilities for data protection through the recruitment, induction, training, promotion, discipline and leaver management processes.
+5.7 The Chief Information Officer is responsible for reviewing relevant human resources policies and procedures, in order to support managers and staff in understanding and discharging their responsibilities for data protection through the recruitment, induction, training, promotion, discipline and leaver management processes.

-5.8 The Administration Contracts Manager is responsible for reviewing relevant learner administration policies and procedures to integrate with the information security management system and for oversight of the management of student records and associated personal data across Just IT.
+5.8 The MI & Funding Manager is responsible for reviewing relevant learner administration policies and procedures to integrate with the information security management system and for oversight of the management of student records and associated personal data across Just IT.

-5.11 The Chief Executive Officer, Administration Contracts Manager and Head of HR (Information and Security Group) are responsible for reviewing the effectiveness of data protection policies and procedures as part of its wider oversight of information security management.
+5.9 The Chief Information Officer is responsible for reviewing the effectiveness of data protection policies and procedures as part of its wider oversight of information security management.

 This policy is implemented through the development, implementation, monitoring and review of the component parts of Just IT’s information security management systems.